 - a place on the Australian mainland and King Island or the islands of the Furneaux Group.

 Their passenger vehicle must be carried in the same direction of travel on a Bass Strait ferry service on or about the same day they are travelling by air.

-The scheme is also available to eligible drivers who must fly between mainland Australia and King Island or the islands of the Furneaux Group in the absence of a passenger ferry service between the islands and mainland Australia.
+The scheme is also available to eligible persons who have to take a flight between mainland Australia and King Island or the islands of the Furneaux Group due to the absence of a ferry service between the islands and mainland Australia.

-The latest monitoring report was released in January 2016 and covers the period 1 July 2013 to 30 June 2017 BSPVES monitoring report No. 16.
+The BITRE’s latest monitoring report was released in January 2016 and covers the period 1 July 2015 to 30 June 2017 BSPVES monitoring report No. 16.

 All enquiries concerning eligible passenger vehicle bookings and rebates applied under the scheme should be directed to the relevant ferry operator.

 Prospective ferry operators seeking information on BSPVES should contact: